expressjs/expressjs.com/guide/using-middleware.md

 # Using middleware

-Express is a routing and middleware web framework with minimal functionality of its own: An Express application is essentially a series of middleware calls.
+Express is a routing and middleware web framework that has minimal functionality of its own: An Express application is essentially a series of middleware function calls.

-_Middleware_ is a function with access to the [request object](/4x/api.html#req) (`req`), the [response object](/4x/api.html#res) (`res`), and the next middleware in the application's request-response cycle, commonly denoted by a variable named `next`.
+_Middleware_ functions are functions that have access to the [request object](/4x/api.html#req)  (`req`), the [response object](/4x/api.html#res) (`res`), and the next middleware function in the application's request-response cycle.
+The next middleware function is commonly denoted by a variable named `next`.

-Middleware can:
+Middleware functions can perform the following tasks:

- - Execute any code.
+* Execute any code.
- - Make changes to the request and the response objects.
+* Make changes to the request and the response objects.
- - End the request-response cycle.
+* End the request-response cycle.
- - Call the next middleware in the stack.
+* Call the next middleware function in the stack.

-If the current middleware does not end the request-response cycle, it must call `next()` to pass control to the next middleware, otherwise the request will be left hanging.
+If the current middleware function does not end the request-response cycle, it must call `next()` to pass control to the next middleware function.
+Otherwise, the request will be left hanging.

-An Express application can use the following kinds of middleware:
+An Express application can use the following types of middleware:

  - [Application-level middleware](#middleware.application)
  - [Router-level middleware](#middleware.router)